Skip to main content

 Open by appointment

-A crucial part of the Colonial Germantown Historic District, this site attained a National Historic Landmark designation for its role in the Underground Railroad.
+A crucial part of the Germantown Historic District, this site attained a National Historic Landmark designation for its role in the Underground Railroad.

 Tours offer visitors an opportunity to learn about the injustices of slavery and the 19th-century resident Johnson family, who participated in the Underground Railroad and risked their lives offering refuge to freedom seekers.
 Among the freedom fighters who stayed here: William Still and, according to family lore, Harriet Tubman.